lukaarakic/Drawgether/README.md

    Utilize the platform's intuitive interface to navigate, explore, and engage with various features.

 4. **Engaging in Drawing Games:**
-   - Go to play page and join or create a drawing game session.
+   - Go to play page and and click play button.
-   - Collaborate with 2-5 players to create artwork based on ChatGPT's suggested themes.
+   - Create an artwork based on ChatGPT's suggested themes.
-   - After 5 minutes session ends and art that you draw will be published
+   - After the 5-minute session ends, the artwork you created will be published.

 ## Contact